 You can have the Part D late enrollment penalty taken out of your monthly Social Security or RRB check.
-Contact the Customer Care Center for more information on how to pay your penalty this way.
-We will be happy to help you set this up.
+Contact Member Services for more information on how to pay your Part D late enrollment penalty this way.

 Option 4: You can pay online